onuri5/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions are controlled by the server whereas anyone with a valid token can access protected sites;
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+It encrypts them using sha258 algorithm as well as adding it's own random secret to passwords
 3. How are unit tests different from integration and end-to-end testing?
+Unit tests test specific parts of a project whereas end-to-end tests the project as a whole
 4. How does _Test Driven Development_ change the way we write applications and tests?
+You write the tests first, then create the unit that you are testing.